quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 =============================

 To implement the obfuscation detailed above we are going a create an LLVM ``BasicBlockPass``.
-A ``FunctionPass`` might also be a reasonable choice since we are going to transform single instructions.
-However, later on we will work on XOR chains (XORs using the result of other XORs as operands), and this choice will have a direct impact on our algorithms (spoiler!).
+A ``FunctionPass`` might also be a reasonable choice because we will work on XOR chains (XORs using the result of other XORs as operands) later, and this choice will have a direct impact on our algorithms (spoiler!).

 Here is our plan of attack: